NamNNG01/ObjectDetection-Bi-n-s-xe/README.md

   results = model.predict(r"E:\Project\Object_Detection_Biensoxe\a.png", imgsz=416)

-- You do not need to use "batch = 2" and "imgsz = 416" if your GPU strong enough.

-- Change the image path in "predict.py" to detect
+- Change the image on web to detect